infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - Prevalence of undernutrition seemed to increase significantly with an increase in length of stay in the orphanage (Page 69)
 - It has also been shown that more boys are usually stunted with high morbidity rates than girls (Page 28)
 - [^5]According to a large-scale literature review on institutional care conducted by the University of Delaware, relative to their peers, they show atypically short height, low weight, and small head circumference (Page 6)
+- A meta analysis on the impact of institutionalization[^9], showed that
+	- Eighty-five percent of  orphanage children in the Canadian sample below the 10th percentile and 59% of children fell below the 5th percentile for weight (Morison et al., 1995).
+	- In another group of 16 Romanian children adopted to Canada, 50%  were below the 5th percentile for weight and  44% were below the 5th percentile for height (Benoit et al., 1996).
+	- In the UK sample of Romanian adoptees, Rutter and the ERA Study Team (1998) reported that half of  the children had heights, weights, and head  circumferences below the 3 percentile.
+	- In several studies growth retardation in height has been shown to be associated with the length of time that children had spent in institutions

 ## Potential Causes
 - Children whose caregivers had not received any form of training on childcare practices were more likely to be underweight, wasted and stunted respectively.
 (Page 72)